-Gender, Sexualities, and Women's Studies Research.
-I have worked in Higher Education for the past fifteen years and my research interests are in the fields of gender studies, international politics (particularly emerging markets), and social movements.
-My MBA training highlights my commitment to women and business, leadership, and executive education.
-I have won awards for my teaching and research from USAID-MEAS, J. William Fulbright, and the U.S. Department of Education.
-I hold a BA from Columbia University, a PhD from the University of California, Berkeley and an MBA from the Hough Graduate School of Business, University of Florida.
+Dr. A has worked in Higher Education for the past fifteen years and her research interests are in the fields of gender studies, international politics (particularly emerging markets), and social justice movements.
+Her MBA training highlights a commitment to women and business, leadership, and executive education.
+Dr. A has won awards for her teaching and research from USAID-MEAS, J. W illiam Fulbright, and the U.S. Department of Education.
+W e are lucky to draw from her experiences and hear from a tenured associate professor in this field!